godmode2k/web_examples/README.md

 ----------
 > The sources show you how to make a simple Web page for <br>
 > manage the account(sign-in/up) and schedule. <br>
-> And handle JSON response in PHP/Android (Currently login/logout, account info only). <br>
+> And handle JSON response in PHP/Android (Currently
+>    login/logout, account info and sign-up only). <br>
 > In Android, you can see how to keep PHP session.